Skip to content

 Legislation is part of King’s overall ‘Stand Strong’ strategy to support Maine’s older population and save taxpayer dollars

-“We all know the saying that ‘an ounce of prevention is worth a pound of cure,’ so preventative care is a win-win for patients, family support systems, VA beneficiaries and taxpayers,” said Senator King.
-“The bipartisan SAFE STEPS for Veterans Act will ensure older veterans across the United States have access to a dedicated office and resources solely focused on their health and safety in the falls prevention space.
-Thanks to my colleague, Senator Rounds, for continuing to prioritize our veterans who gave so much to our country.”
+“We all know the saying that ‘an ounce of prevention is worth a pound of cure,’ so preventative action is a win-win for patients, family support systems, VA beneficiaries and taxpayers,” said Senator King.
+“The bipartisan SAFE STEPS for Veterans Act will ensure older veterans in Maine and across the United States have access to a dedicated office and resources solely focused on their health and safety in the falls prevention space.
+Thanks to my colleague, Senator Rounds, for continuing to prioritize our veterans who continue to give so much to our country.”

 Falls prevention is an interdisciplinary approach that requires screening and coordination among health care providers, referral to community-based falls prevention programs, and addressing home-based risks.
 However, neither the VA nor VHA currently have a single authority that leads falls prevention efforts for the Department.
 Additionally, while VA provides funding for home modification programs for certain veterans’ populations, these programs do not incorporate evidence-based falls prevention programs into their work.
 The VHA also does not include a requirement that veterans at risk be screened, leaving too many veterans susceptible to otherwise preventable falls.